amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

   </ParameterList>

 This example specifies that a time-dependent evolution of Richards equation is desired, evolving over the physical time interval, 0 to 1.5768e9 seconds.
-While it assumes default values for most of the structured grid numerical control parameters, it explicitly sets the amr blocking factor to a value of 4.
+Here a 3-level AMR hierarchy is desired, where refinement up to level 1 is based on a threshold value of capillary pressure in the CCugr region.
+Additionally, fine grid up to the maximum allowed (3) is generated over the Hgr and CCugr regions.
+The user has also set the expert setting for a parameter called "visc_abs_tol".

 Domain